 Stakeholder engagement

 We proactively engage our stakeholders because doing so enables us to understand and prioritize the topics that impact our business as well as the health of people, our communities and our planet.
-Using stakeholder feedback, we prioritize our environmental, social and governance (ESG) activities based on issues that are most relevant to our business and on which we can have a meaningful impact.
+Through our sustainability materiality assessments, we prioritize our sustainability activities based on issues that are most relevant to our business and where we can have a meaningful impact.

 How we engage